tkemmer/NESSie.jl/README.md

 > Kemmer, T, Rjasanow, S., Hildebrandt, A (2018).
 NESSie. jl - Efficient and Intuitive
 > Finite Element and Boundary Element Methods for Nonlocal Protein Electrostatics in the
 > Julia Language.
 Journal of Computational Science 28, 193-203.

+A pre-formatted citation for BibTeX can be found in [CITATION.bib](https://github.com/tkemmer/NESSie.jl/blob/master/CITATION.bib).